-Using the FORS1 instrument on the 8.2-metre ESO Very Large Telescope, astronomers captured a new image of galaxies NGC 799 and NGC 800.
+Using the FORS1 instrument on the 8.2-meter ESO Very Large Telescope, astronomers captured a new image of galaxies NGC 799 and NGC 800.

 This beautiful image portrays the galaxies NGC 799 (below) and NGC 800 (above) located in the constellation of Cetus (The Whale).
 This pair of galaxies was first observed by the American astronomer Lewis Swift back in 1885.